It's content meant to encourage audiences

 SHADOW PUPPETRY

-The Misadventures of Clown ZerO began life as a short play in the New York Neo Futurist's "Too Much Light Makes the Baby Go Blind", where I was a company member for many years.
-The shadow puppetry used to tell Clown ZerO's story garnered me a small statue.
+The Misadventures of Clown ZerO originated as a short play for the New York Neo-Futurists’ long-running show, Too Much Light Makes the Baby Go Blind.
+During my years as a company member, the shadow puppetry featured in the piece earned me a small statue.

 Shining light on how the shadows are made.